sting-ioc/sting/docs/performance.md

 ## Code Size

-Sting prioritizes smaller code size and the builtin support for {@api_url: @Eager::Eager} components and the ease of optimizing when eager components are present is a significant contributor to Stings relatively good performance in this area.
+Sting prioritizes smaller code size and the builtin support for {@link: sting.Eager @Eager} components and the ease of optimizing when eager components are present is a significant contributor to Stings relatively good performance in this area.